AutoCAD-Software/.github/profile/README.md

 ## Additional Information for Windows Users

-AutoCAD supports a wide range of professional workflows, from architectural planning to mechanical and electrical design.
-Its reliable toolset and flexible environment make it suitable for both individual professionals and large project teams.
+AutoCAD supports a wide range of professional workflows, including architectural design, engineering documentation, and construction planning.
+Its flexible environment and reliable toolset make it suitable for both individual professionals and collaborative project teams.

-By combining precision, performance, and industry-standard compatibility, **AutoCAD** remains a trusted solution for creating high-quality design documentation in modern engineering and design environments.
+By combining precision, performance, and industry-standard compatibility, **AutoCAD** remains a trusted solution for producing high-quality design documentation in modern technical environments.

 ---